DaddyRaegen/ffbe_asset_dump/README.md

 # Support FFBE Encyclopedia
-Looking for other ways to support FFBE Equip?
+Looking for other ways to support FFBE Encyclopedia?
 - Help me port FFBE Encyclopedia to iOS!
-[GoFundMe](https://gofund.me/9a342f26)
+[GoFundMe](https://gofund.me/9a342f26) You can also see updates on the app on the GoFundMe page!